 Dr. Delaney is an associate professor in the Department of Psychology at the University of North Carolina at Greensboro.
 He is involved in all lab projects; click the picture for a curriculum vita.
 In his free time, he enjoys hiking, photography, and reading.

-Yoojin is a Ph.D student whose research interests are at the intersection of cognitive and social psychology.
+Yoojin is a 2019 Ph.D whose research interests are at the intersection of cognitive and social psychology.
 She has been studying how memory affects our attitudes; the testing effect in recognition memory; and why we get gains and losses on repeated study trials in recognition memory.

-Liz is a terminal master's student interested in the intentional forgetting and context-change theories.
+Liz is a second-year terminal master's student interested in the intentional forgetting and context-change theories.
 She is currently investigating the circumstances under which people can forget earlier-learned information, and how they do that.

 Lane is a first-year terminal master's student studying expertise and memory-for-when.
 He is writing papers on recollection and spacing in memory, and various topics in expert performance.